 Salary and Job Outlook

-According to the Bureau of Labor Statistics, as of May 2020, the mean annual salary for medical coders and billers nationally was $48,270, and the mean annual for medical billers and coders in California was $55,020.
-California was also the state employing the largest number of billers and coders, 38,920, about 10,00 more than the next closest state.
+According to the Bureau of Labor Statistics, as of May 2023, the mean annual salary for medical coders and billers nationally was $53,690, and the mean annual for medical billers and coders in California was $64,070.
+California was also the state employing the largest number of billers and coders, with about 20,000.

 Begin a Career in Medical Billing and Coding